-The paper, “The Role of Commercial Paper in the Sustainable Finance Market“, examines the viability, current market data, and considerations surrounding sustainable CP, providing insights into how it could support strategies, despite its short-term nature.
+The paper, “The Role of Commercial Paper in the Sustainable Finance Market“, examines the viability, current market data, and considerations surrounding sustainable CP, providing insights into how it could support sustainability strategies, despite its short-term nature.
 It was published by the International Capital Market Association (ICMA) in October 2024.
 The ICMA is a well-established organization based in Zurich that works on the regulation and development of international capital markets, focusing on areas such as bond issuance, trading, and sustainable finance.

 The publication serves as an informational document for market participants and is not intended as legal or financial advice.
 ICMA emphasizes that the contents are based on inputs from various sources and that some figures may vary due to continuous updates in data collection processes